-- Escape/Avoidance: If you hurt or scare your dog, it will likely try to avoid you, the places you frequent, and whatever else it associates with the hurt.
+- Escape/Avoidance: If you hurt or scare your dog, she will likely try to avoid you, the places you frequent, and whatever else she associates with the hurt.

-- Operant Aggression: If you hurt or scare your dog, it may hurt you back.
+- Operant Aggression: If you hurt or scare your dog, he may hurt you back.

-- Elicited Aggression: If you hurt or scare your dog, it may hurt your other dog or your kid.
+- Elicited Aggression: If you hurt or scare your dog, she may hurt your other dog or your kid.

-- Generalization (related to #1 and #2 above): If you scare or hurt your dog, it can become afraid of (or aggressive toward) other things associated with your actions, like locations and objects.
+- Generalization (related to #1 and #2 above): If you scare or hurt your dog, she can become afraid of (or aggressive toward) other things associated with your actions, like locations and objects.

-- Apathy: If you hurt or scare your dog a lot, it may become apathetic and not do much of anything.
+- Apathy: If you hurt or scare your dog a lot, she may become apathetic and not do much of anything.

-- Conditioned Suppression/Learned Helplessness: If you hurt or scare your dog a lot unpredictably, it will live in a state of fear and also may not do much of anything.
+- Conditioned Suppression/Learned Helplessness: If you hurt or scare your dog a lot unpredictably, she will live in a state of fear and also may not do much of anything.

-- Injury: If you hurt your dog you could cause it injury.
+- Injury: If you hurt your dog you could cause him injury.

 - Reinforcement of the Punisher: If you hurt or scare your dog regularly, your actions will easily be reinforced and become habitual.
 On the occasion that your actions don’t work to interrupt or decrease behavior, you will tend to escalate the hurt.

 - Copying: If you see someone training their dog through pain or intimidation, it can influence you to do it yourself.